• Skip to main content

 What is Dashi?

-Dashi is a simple soup stock and a key Japanese flavor that bring out a delightful umami taste.
-From hearty soups and stews to delicious noodles - this wonderful broth adds an extra layer of flavor that will make any dish more delicious.
+Dashi is a simple soup stock with a key Japanese flavor that brings a delightful umami taste.
+From hearty soups and stews to delicious noodles – this wonderful broth adds an extra layer of flavor that will make any dish more delicious.

 Making dashi involves only a short soak in water or a brief cooking time as we use aged dried ingredients, unlike other types of soup stocks that need to simmer for hours.

 Dashi is commonly made by mixing two or more savory elements.
-The most standard version is called Awase dashi, which combines kelp seaweed and bonito flakes.
+The standard version is Awase dashi, which combines kelp seaweed and bonito flakes.

 Dashi Ingredients